New Master of Divinity

 United Methodist MDiv

-In partnership with Garrett-Evangelical Theological Seminary, United Methodist students follow a MDiv plan of study that includes 90 credit hours, including specific United Methodist courses in place of parallel courses in the regular MDiv curriculum.
+In partnership with Garrett-Evangelical Theological Seminary, United Methodist students follow the plan of study for MDiv Campus, which is adapted to include specific United Methodist courses in place of parallel courses in the regular MDiv curriculum.

 Modes of study